 |Reduced Fee: Resident, Fellow, NP, PA, Allied Health Professional||$525.00|

-This course offers an opportunity for commercial companies to interact with health care providers and highlight their products and services.
-If you are interested in exhibiting at this course, please contact Kristy Badder with questions, or complete and return Exhibitor Documents.
+This course offers the unique opportunity for commercial companies to interact with health care providers and highlight their products and services.
+If you are interested in exhibiting at this course, please submit Exhibitor Documents to Kristy Badder

 This course is designed for practicing gastroenterologists, fellows and residents in gastroenterology.
 Thoracic surgeons, otolaryngologists and pulmonologists, as well as other healthcare professionals with an interest in esophageal diseases may benefit from this program.